-In the unoccupied mode, the unit will monitor the room temperature sensor.
+In the unoccupied mode, the unit will monitor the room temperature and humidity sensors.
 The unit will cycle on to maintain the unoccupied room set points by tempering recirculated air.
 The differential prevents short cycling.
 For example, in heating, the unit cycles on at 60°F and turns off at 65°F.